 "I was one of the legislator's tasked with drafting and carrying a bill that reflected the recommendations of the governor's task force on climate change.
 The bill did not pass.
 I can't help but believe that we might have succeeded if I had the knowledge and resources available through LEHI when the legislation was being considered." - Sen. Mark Miller, Wisconsin

 The Pacific NorthWest Economic Region (PNWER) partnered with the University of Idaho and the Department of Energy to found the initiative in 2009.
-In 2012 the National Conference of State Legislatures (NCSL) joined the effort making the Institute a trans North America Effort.
+In 2012 the National Conference of State Legislatures (NCSL) joined the effort making the Institute a trans-North American Effort.
 Originally the Institute crossed two calendar years to complete learning, but due to the success of the program, LEHI now operates annually.
-To date, more than 181 legislators and 13 non-legislative policymakers have graduated from the LEHI program.
+To date, nearly 300 legislators and policymakers have graduated from the LEHI program.